ManiacSpazatron/Mincraft-Basic-Turtle-Miner/README.md

 10. Your turtle should be mining!

 Disclaimers
-1. PLayers can prevent turtle's movement by standing in front of it causing it to be misaligned when mining a whole chunk
+1. Players can prevent turtle's movement by standing in front of it causing it to be misaligned when mining a whole chunk
 2. On very rare occasion a mob can prevent the turtle's movement by briefly walking in front of it at just the right time